A Trip To Burgundy

 Some of the globe’s most revered and seductive wines hail from this region, where a humble and warm community that's deeply passionate about its terroir produces much of the globe's most highly sought-after and prized Pinot Noir and Chardonnay.

-Lovingly curated by Xavier Vigier, Head Sommelier at the famed Ten Minutes By Tractor winery in the Mornington Peninsula, our journey through this famed region offers a unique opportunity to discover producers and wines that contribute to making it so special.
+Expertly curated by Xavier Vigier, Head Sommelier at Ten Minutes By Tractor winery in the Mornington Peninsula, our journey through this famed region offers a unique opportunity to discover producers and wines that contribute to making it so special.
 Take a Trip to Burgundy, and explore its might and majesty through the lens of rising stars and established icons.

 WHAT TO EXPECT